Let’s talk about the indoor bamboo palm tree!

 Once the plants reach a salable size, which could take 2-5 years they are moved under shade to begin the acclimation process.

-Here the plants will spend the next 3 – 6 months where they’ll get their robe of dark green acclimated fronds.
+Here the plants will spend the next 3 – 6 months putting on new growth where they’ll get their robe of dark green leaves of acclimated fronds.

-This plant likes to stay uniformly moist, remember that’s moist NOT wet.
-When the soil has dried down about one third or half way down from the top you should water the complete top of the soil.
+Potting soil which stays wet creates conditions perfect for root rot.
+When the soil has dried down about one third or halfway down from the top you should water the complete top of the soil.

 New plants can have a thick canopy… you should expect to lose of some of the interior foliage as the plant begins its acclimation to your indoor setting.

 If you are overwatering, you’ll usually notice the leaf tips begin to turn yellow and fall off from the stems as well as the new growth coming out very pale.
 The plant may also experience stem rot.